Chapter 4. IPFW Dummynet and Traffic Shaping

 iperf Done.

-Note that the pipe configuration can be changed without changing the ruleset.
-Below, the pipe 1 bandwidth is changed to the equivalent of a telecommunications T1 line in days of yore:
+Next, change the pipe configuration without changing the ruleset.
+Below, the pipe 1 bandwidth is changed to the equivalent of a telecommunications T1 line as in the days of old:

 # ipfw pipe 1 config bw 1544Kbit/s